percona/pmm-doc/docs/using/platform/security-threat-tool.md

 : Warn if MySQL/PS/MariaDB version is not the latest.

 `postgresql_super_role`
-: Warn if Postgres has users (besides 'postgres', 'rdsadmin', and 'pmm_user') have the role 'SUPER'.
+: Warn if PostgreSQL has users (besides 'postgres', 'rdsadmin', and 'pmm_user') with the role 'SUPER'.

 `postgresql_version`
 : Warn if PostgreSQL version is not the latest.